kormixensnik34/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clean, readable, and maintainable code that solves problems effectively without unnecessary complexity.
 Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and modify in the future."

 This quote emphasizes the importance of clear, concise coding practices that are often underappreciated.
 It serves as a reminder to programmers to think critically about their design choices, minimize redundancy, and use abstraction judiciously to manage complexity, all while keeping the bigger picture and long-term sustainability of the project in mind.

+# 2024-02-20
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Start with foundational knowledge: Learn the basics of computer science, such as data structures, algorithms, and computer organization.
+This will lay the foundation for your programming career.
+2. Choose a programming language: Select a language that interests you and fits your needs.
+Some popular languages include Python, Java, JavaScript, C++, Ruby, PHP, etc. Learn one language well before moving on to others.
+3. Practice coding challenges: Websites like LeetCode, HackerRank, Codecademy, Project Euler, provide a wide range of programming exercises to improve your problem-solving skills and test your knowledge.
+Solving challenging problems will help make you a better programmer.
+4. Attend coding workshops and conferences: These events are great ways to learn from industry experts, network with fellow developers, discover new tools, technologies, programming trends, best practices, design patterns, architecture principles, et al.
+5. Read and contribute to open-source projects: By contributing to popular open source projects, you can learn new skills, practice what you've learned, improve code quality, build a portfolio, make connections, get exposure to cutting-edge technologies.
+6. Keep up with industry news and trends: Follow blogs, podcasts, newsletters, social media accounts, subscribe to relevant magazines, attend webinars, read research papers, to keep yourself informed about what'